 Representational Bias is Human Cell Line Studies

 If an inventor included data found using a contaminated cell line in their U.S. patent application, then the inventor violated their truthfulness oath, thereby weakening their intellectual property claims (Reich, 2006).
 Likewise, we wonder if generalizing lab results to an entire patient population - without considering how the fundamental mechanism of the results may differ across the population’s spectrum of genotypes or lifestyle - also violates the truthfulness oath and consequently weakens the claims.
 A narrow set of legacy donors define the cell line catalog used in early cancer research.
-Cell line offer the advantages of any standard, but risks biasing treatment options for the cell line donors.
+Cell lines offer the advantages of any standard, but risk biasing treatment options for the cell line donors.
 Results extrapolated from a cell line, donated by an individual, to an entire disease subvert the inclusive policies set up by the National Institute of Health for genders and ethnicities.
 To assess the extent of patent and publication’s reliance on cell lines as standards, we built an analytical tool as part of a quality control effort.
-First we counted mentions of cell lines known to be contaminated using text analysis in patents and publications.
-The results showed action taken by editorial boards and federal funding offices curbed the use of contaminated cell lines in publications: while citations in patents increased.
+First, we counted mentions of cell lines known to be contaminated using text analysis in patents and publications.
+The results showed action taken by editorial boards and federal funding offices over the years curbed the use of contaminated cell lines in publications: while citations in patents increased.
 Next, we compared representation of cell lines for each Center for Disease Control (CDC) ethnicity in the database to the prevalence of each ethnicity in the breast cancer population.
 Results showed a significant, but decreasing bias for cell lines derived from white patients for breast cancer research.
-This method enables future work tracking the inclusivity of cell line studies.
+The proposed methodology enables future work tracking the inclusivity of cell line studies.
 The goal being to select authenticated cell lines reflective of the patient populations.
-This could not only improves patient outcomes, but also expose patient groups still in need of high efficacy treatments.
+This could not only improve patient outcomes, but also expose patient groups still in need of high efficacy treatments.

-1. The US Population and the Human Cell Line Toolkit
+The US Population and the Human Cell Line Toolkit